List of Falcon 9 first-stage boosters: Booster 1049

-B1049 was the oldest Falcon 9 booster on active duty until its last flight on Nov 22, 2022, after which this title went to B1052.
+B1049 was the oldest Falcon 9 booster on active duty until its last flight on November 22, 2022, after which this title went to B1052.
 It was the first to successfully launch and land six, then seven times, and the second to launch and land eight, nine, and then ten times respectively.
 It launched two commercial payloads, Telstar 18V and the eighth Iridium NEXT batch, and eight internal Starlink batches.
-B1049 has been seen with its landing legs and grid fins removed indicating that it will be expended on its next flight.
+B1049 was seen with its landing legs and grid fins removed indicating that it would be expended on its next flight.
 The final flight of B1049 was originally thought to be O3b mPower 4-6 but a regrouping of the launches meant that an expendable booster was no longer required.
-It was then originally planned that B1049's last flight would be the launch of Nilesat-301 however, plans changed and the mission was flown with a recoverable booster (B1062.7).
-B1049 flew the Eutelsat-10B communications satellite on November 22, 2022.
+It was then planned that B1049's last flight would be the launch of Nilesat-301 however, those plans changed and the mission was flown with a recoverable booster (B1062.7).
+B1049 flew the Eutelsat-10B communications satellite with a Test/Spare Block 4 interstage on November 22, 2022.
 This mission was its last flight.

 Booster 1050

-B1050 launched for the first time on 5 December 2018.
+B1050 launched for the first time on December 5, 2018.
 A grid fin malfunction occurred shortly after the entry burn, resulting in the booster performing a controlled landing in the ocean instead of the planned ground pad landing.

-No future flights for B1050 were planned, and it was scrapped due to its damage.
+No future flights for B1050 were planned, and it was scrapped due to its damage, with some parts being recycled into the Starhopper test vehicle.

 Booster 1051

 B1051 was the sixth Falcon 9 Block 5 booster built.
-On its maiden flight on 2 March 2019, it carried a Crew Dragon into orbit on the Demo-1 mission.
+On its maiden flight on March 2, 2019, it carried a Crew Dragon into orbit on the Demo-1 mission.
 It then flew its second mission out of Vandenberg AFB launching the Radarsat constellation.
 It then flew 4 Starlink missions and launched SXM-7, totaling 5 flights in 2020 alone, and becoming the first Falcon 9 to launch a commercial payload on its seventh flight.
-On 18 December 2021, it flew for a record 11th time.
+On December 18, 2021, it flew for a record 11th time.
 It was the first booster to be used eight, nine, ten, eleven, and twelve times respectively.
-It flew for the final time on 12 November 2022 for the Intelsat G-31/G-32 mission, and was expended.
+It flew for the final time on November 12, 2022, for the Intelsat G-31/G-32 mission, and was expended.

 Booster 1056

-B1056 first launched on 4 May 2019, carrying a Cargo Dragon to the ISS.
-Because of the failure of the static test fire of Crew Dragon C204's SuperDraco abort engines on LZ-1, it landed on a drone ship instead.
+B1056 first launched on May 4, 2019, carrying a Cargo Dragon to the ISS.
+Because of the failure of the static test fire of Crew Dragon C204's Super-Draco abort engines on LZ-1, it landed on a drone ship instead.
 It flew three more times.
-On 17 February 2020, B1056 was planned to perform the 50th orbital-class rocket landing, just 27 days after its previous launch.
-The booster soft-landed in the Atlantic Ocean and was severely damaged after launching Starlink satellites into orbit, becoming the first Block 5 booster to fail landing.
+On February 17, 2020, B1056 was planned to perform the 50th orbital-class rocket landing, just 27 days after its previous launch.
+The booster soft-landed in the Atlantic Ocean and was severely damaged after launching Starlink satellites into orbit, becoming the first flight-proven Block 5 booster to fail landing.